brandtks/libIO/README.txt

 	Fixed some major fails in the inputArray().
 	Using writeOut for outputs instead of seperate functions for turning an output on or off.
 	Updated the example for the new code.
+July 10, 2013 - Fixed individually addressed instances of the class